Earn up to 12 Hours MCLE Credit, including legal specialization, with your attendance at the full, two-day event.

 The price is $25 for members and $30 for non-members.

 The Copyright Office is proposing a new fee schedule which will result in increased fees for registration, recordation, record retrieval, search, certification, and other ancillary services.
-The commenting period will be open until July 23.
 The Office will review and consider public comments and issue a final rule later this year.
 The new fee schedule will go into effect 120 days after publication of the final rule, unless Congress passes a law stating that it does not approve the fee schedule.
+The Office is extending the deadline by an additional sixty days to ensure that members of the public have sufficient time to respond.
+Written comments must be received no later than September 21, 2018, at 11:59 p.m. eastern time.
 For more information, click here.

 Continuing Education of the Bar, California (CEB) is extending some special discount offers to our section.
 As a member of the Section, you're eligible for: